omrezkeypie/BezierPath/README.md

 * Path:CalculateClosestPoint(Position)

-Takes in a Vector3 position and returns the closest point on the path to the inputted position.
+Takes in a Vector3 position and returns the closest point and the closest T value on the path to the inputted position.